parraletz/space/src/content/blog/03-0-to-platform-eng-day3.md

 👉 Check it out here: Zero to Platform Engineer Repository

-Feel free to clone the repo, experiment with the code, and even contribute if you’d like! 🚀
+Feel free to clone the repo, experiment with the code, and even contribute if you'd like! 🚀

 ## Follow the Series!

-🎉 Don’t miss a single step in your journey to becoming a Platform Engineer! 🎉
+🎉 Don't miss a single step in your journey to becoming a Platform Engineer! 🎉

 This post is just the beginning.
-Here’s what we’ve covered so far and what’s coming up next:
+Here's what we've covered so far and what's coming up next:

 * [Day 0: Introduction – What’s Platform Engineering?](https://parraletz.space/blog/00-0-to-platform-eng-intro/)
 * [Day 1: Introduction to the CNCF Landscape](https://parraletz.space/blog/01-0-to-platform-eng-day1/)